Chapter 39 Immigrating

 Saturday, January 2, 1982

-Mom saw an ad in the newspaper that said that you could advertise in an American newspaper that you were looking for someone to marry.
+Mom saw an ad in the newspaper that said you could place an ad in an American newspaper to find someone to marry.
 Mom wrote to the ad.
 She specified that she was looking for a Mormon man to marry, and he was to be about the same age as her.

 Saturday, January 16, 1982

-A man, name Ed Law, responded to the ad.
+A man named Ed Law responded to the ad.
 He lives in California.
-Mom is excited about having this new pen pal.
+Mom is excited about having a pen pal.
 I wonder if he is the answer to my prayers.

 Friday, January 22, 1982